openstax/response-validator/README.md

 ```

 Alternatively you can install requirements.txt,
-which contains the last known working dependency versions for Python 3.7+:
+which contains the last known working dependency versions for Python 3.7+ for production:

 ```bash
 pip install -r requirements.txt